 The value of exports will increase as well, as compared to the baseline scenario, boosted by growing quantities of exports, including of oil and gas.
 This upward trend will be encouraged by the development of new supply routes and energy commodity delivery methods, as well as a reduction in transportation, insurance and other logistics costs.

-According to the Fast Adaptation scenario, the Russian economy might start to grow as early as 2023 thanks to new partnerships and economic relations.
+Under the Fast Adaptation scenario, the Russian economy will be mainly boosted by a quick rebound of domestic demand.
+According to this scenario, the Russian economy might start to grow as early as 2023 thanks to new partnerships and economic relations.
 Supply-side constraints will dissipate faster owing to a quick saturation of markets with both new goods and common items through the parallel import mechanism.
 As a result, annual inflation will return to the level close to the target already by the end of 2023 amid a more accommodative monetary policy than under the baseline scenario.
 In

 According to the alternative scenario Global Crisis, the fragmentation in the world economy will intensify.
 Trade between countries will concentrate increasingly more in regional blocks.
 Countries will focus less on using relative advantages and more — on increasing the localisation of production facilities.
 In this context, the scenario assumes that two risks strengthening each other will materialise simultaneously in early 2023.